Blantyre: History

 The city's status as Malawi's centre of commerce and industry began through its role as a centre for colonial trade in ivory.
 Thus, Blantyre quickly established itself as a crossroads for trade in Southern Africa.
 Today the city is Malawi's main manufacturing centre for activities including shoe manufacturing, corn (maize) milling, brewing, soft drink production, baking, printing, and tobacco manufacturing.

 From 1876 to 1905, urban development in Blantyre was confined to three distinct areas within 2 km of each other: Blantyre Mission, Mandala (European commercial venture), and the government zone and commercial centre triangle marked by Haile Selassie Road, Glyn Jones Road and Hannover Street.
 In Limbe development started in 1906 following the establishment of the Shire Highlands Railways Company headquarters and repair and servicing facilities and Imperial Tobacco Group (ITG) packaging and tobacco grading factory nearby.
 As a result of the establishment of these large operations, easy accessibility and flat topography, Limbe experienced a development boom of Indian wholesale and retail shops.
 By 1910 Limbe town surpassed Blantyre town.
 Low- and medium-density housing for the European and Asian staff was in Mpingwe, ITG and Mudi in Limbe and in Mount Pleasant, Sunnyside, Namiwawa, Kabula and Mandala in Blantyre.
 The Indian shops included accommodation at the rear or on the top floor.
 High-density housing for the African workforce was far away except the Chiwembe compound in Limbe.

-The development history of Blantyre was principally dictated by piecemeal un-co-ordinated development as a result of individual and interest group decisions relating to evangelism, commerce, farming, industry and administration.
+The development history of Blantyre was principally dictated by piecemeal uncoordinated development as a result of individual and interest group decisions relating to evangelism, commerce, farming, industry and administration.

 Urban development in Blantyre was further stimulated by the construction of the railway.
 In 1956 it was merged with its sister city, Limbe (11 km east, founded in 1909), to form one city.
-Here, it became the "headquarter of Malawi (then Nyasaland) Railways."

 Blantyre City has a total of eight National Monuments, mostly buildings of historic importance.
 The City Assembly has nominated two sites for designation as National Monuments and another 23 sites for investigation with regard to their eligibility for designation as national and local monuments.